Some examples of noncommutative projective Calabi-Yau schemes: Calabi-Yau conditions

 \section{Calabi-Yau conditions}

-\begin{dfn}[{\cite[Section 2.2]{kanazawa2015}}] Let $A$ be a connected right Noetherian graded $k$-algebra.
-Then, $\op{proj}(A)$ is a projective Calabi-Yau $n$ scheme if its global dimension is $n$ and the Serre functor of the derived category $\op{D^b}(\op{qgr}(A))$ is the $n$-shift functor $[n]$. \end{dfn}
+\begin{dfn}[{\cite[Section 2.2]{kanazawa2015}}] Let $A$ be a connected right noetherian $\mathbb{N}$-graded $k$-algebra.
+Then, $\op{proj}(A)$ is a projective Calabi-Yau $n$ scheme if the global dimension of $\op{qgr}(A)$ is $n$ and the Serre functor of the derived category $\op{D^b}(\op{qgr}(A))$ is the $n$-shift functor $[n]$. \end{dfn}

+\begin{rmk} Actually, we do not need the condition that the global dimension of $\op{qgr}(A)$ is $n$.
+If the Serre functor of the derived category $\op{D^b}(\op{qgr}(A))$ is the $n$-shift functor $[n]$, then we can easily show that this condition holds.
+However, when we prove the existence of the Serre functor of $\op{D^b}(\op{qgr}(A))$, we essentially need the condition that the global dimension of $\op{qgr}(A)$ is $n$ (cf. \cite[Theorem A.4, Corollary A.5]{de2004ideal}, Lemma \ref{duality}). \end{rmk}

-\subsection{$\mathbb{Z}^2$-graded algebras and Segre products}
+\subsection{{$\mathbb{Z}^2$}-graded algebras and Segre products}